 “You might assume your users are doing one thing, but have you looked at the funnel?” asked Grant.
 “With Mixpanel, we keep ourselves honest on how people really use the app.
 When we find something surprising, we dig deeper into the reports to follow their user journey.”

-codeSpark used Mixpanel’s Retention reports and People properties to ensure the people they were targeting to join their platform were the right audience.
-Based off of successful cohorts in the past, codeSpark used product analytics to hone its ideal student profile.
+codeSpark used Mixpanel’s Retention reports and People properties to ensure the consumers they were targeting to join the platform were the right audience.
+Based on successful cohorts in the past, codeSpark used product analytics to hone its ideal student profile.

 In addition, the product team wanted to learn where there were higher or lower drop-off rates.
 Monitoring and measuring the drop-off rates was a way to ensure that the difficulty levels matched the skill levels of the lessons.